guerchen/blog-post-api/ReadMe.md

 docker run -d --name mycontainer -p 80:80 myimage
 ```

 Yay!
 This must work!
 If it doesn't, get in touch!
 We can troubleshoot together.

+This API is deployed at https://api-jpezawplgq-rj.a.run.app/, check https://api-jpezawplgq-rj.a.run.app/docs for its Swagger.